abemscac/pies-doc/docs/react/optimization-functions.md

 - React calls `callback` and memoizes the result in the first render.
 - When the component re-renders, React will use [`Object.is()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to check if every element in `dependencies` is the same between two renders.
   - If all elements are the same, `useMemo()` will return the memoized value.
-  - Otherwise `useMemo()` will call `callback` again, and replace the previously memoized value with the new one.
+  - Otherwise `callback` will be called, and and the previously memoized value will be replaced by the new one.

 ### When to `useMemo()`?